Football Party Tailgating Party Super Bowl Party!

 munchies around the areas where your guests will be watching the

-and cookies (football shaped), or make a football cake using Wilton's™
+and cookies, made into football shapes, or make a football cake using Wilton's™

 BEVERAGES: